MJCappella/FinanceGPT/README.md

 # FinanceGPT
 The FinanceGPT is a chatbot application for financial analysis using real time data and OpenAI fuctions.
+This GPT adopts the use of of openai and data from aplpha vantage.

 ## Quick Start
  1. Create a python virtual environment.